eonist/eonist.github.io/_posts/2016-12-06-Creating-an-app-icon.md

 ### Running the app requires:

 MacOS Sierra has stricter security than before.
-To bring back running apps from unidentified developers simply write sudo spctl --master-disable in terminal and hit enter, as per: http://osxdaily.com/2016/09/27/allow-apps-from-anywhere-macos-gatekeeper/ Or you can build from source your self and GateKeeper won't complain.
+To bring back running apps from unidentified developers simply write sudo spctl `--master-disable` in terminal and hit enter, as per: [http://osxdaily.com/2016/09/27/allow-apps-from-anywhere-macos-gatekeeper/](http://osxdaily.com/2016/09/27/allow-apps-from-anywhere-macos-gatekeeper/) (You can always enable it after) Or you can build from source your self and GateKeeper won't complain.

 ### High Sierra update:

 Since macOS high sierra, you need to be strict about size.
 Make sure the png size is exactly 1024x1024px.
-Or else it wont work.
-Basically the iconutil that IconMaker utilises has been upgraded in High Sierra.
+Or else it won't work.
+Basically the `iconutil` that IconMaker utilises has been upgraded in High Sierra.
 I tested a 1000x1000px file in Sierra and it worked.
 But not in High Sierra.
 So make sure your source png is the correct size. 💪

 ### Doing all of this with just terminal: